-Table 1: Corridor Characteristics Corridor Corridor Characteristics Gottingen Street - Isleville Street - Young Street, Halifax This Corridor includes the west side of Gottingen Street from Cunard Street to Uniacke Square Street, and from Bloomfield Street to Young Street, including Kaye Street, and parts of the Historic Richmond and Hydrostone proposed Heritage Conservation District.
-This Corridor includes low-rise and mid-rise residential and commercial uses and new developments on previously vacant lands, and registered heritage properties.
+Table 1: Corridor Characteristics Corridor Corridor Characteristics Gottingen Street - Isleville Street - Young Street, Halifax This Corridor includes the west side of Gottingen Street from Cunard Street to Uniacke Square Street, from Bloomfield Street to Young Street, including Kaye Street, and the west side of Novalea Drive from Duffus Street to Vestry Street (RC-May23/24;E-June13/24), and parts of the Historic Richmond and Hydrostone proposed Heritage Conservation District.
+This Corridor includes low-rise and mid- rise residential and commercial uses and new developments on previously vacant lands, and registered heritage properties.
 Lady Hammond Road, Halifax This Corridor includes lands along Lady Hammond Road from Agricola Street to Massachusetts Avenue.
 It includes one and two-storey residential buildings interspersed with commercial uses that often contain significant amounts of surface parking.
 The parcels on the north side of the street back onto established low-rise residential neighbourhoods, while the south side of the street backs onto multi-unit residential uses, commercial lots, and institutional uses at the eastern tip.
-Oxford Street- Bayers Road, Halifax This Corridor extends from Bayers Road to Liverpool Street, including two large under-utilized lots on the north-east corner of Bayers Road and Oxford.
-It is characterized by regular short blocks, a regular lot pattern, and emerging commercial uses that support pedestrian movement.
-Pleasant Street, Dartmouth This Corridor generally extends from Tupper Street to Acadia Street.
-It connects the Newcastle Street Park and a Higher-Order Residential Designation area to the Nova Scotia Community College's Ivany Campus.
+Oxford Street- Bayers Road, Halifax This Corridor extends from George Dauphinee Avenue to Windsor Street, as well as from (RC-May23/24;E-June13/24) Bayers Road to Liverpool Street, including two large under-utilized lots on the north-east corner of Bayers Road and Oxford.
+It connects the West End Mall Future Growth Node and the Young Street Future Growth Node and has been identified as a potential Transit Priority Corridor by the Integrated Mobility Plan (RC-May23/24;E-June13/24).
+It is characterized by regular short blocks, a regular lot pattern, and emerging mid- rise residential and (RC-May23/24;E-June13/24) commercial uses that support pedestrian movement.
+Pleasant Street, Dartmouth This Corridor generally extends from Tupper Street to Atlantic Street (RC- May23/24;E-June13/24).
+It connects the Newcastle Street Park and a Higher- Order Residential Designation area to the Nova Scotia Community College's Ivany Campus.
 Buildings are typically low-rise and are located close to the street.
 Pedestrian movement is supported by short regular blocks except for a large vacant parcel between Prince Arthur Avenue and Cuisack Street.
 Future development of this site provides an opportunity to introduce short blocks, pedestrian connections, and buildings located close to the streetline.
 Where shallow and irregular lot patterns exist, additional lots that do not front directly onto Pleasant Street are included in the Designation.
-Land uses include a mix of residential, commercial, institutional and recreation uses, including properties with significant heritage value.
-The proximity to the Woodside Ferry Terminal, the Woodside Industrial Park, the Dartmouth General Hospital, the Nova Scotia Community College Campus, and the Irving Oil Halifax Harbour Terminal make this Corridor an important and strategic connector.